 You can make college work for you.
 Going back to school takes dedication and hard work, but it doesn’t have to be impossible.
-If you’d like to learn more about how Accelerated Pathways can help you pursue your degree, take 5 minutes to fill out a candidate form.
+If you’d like to learn more about how Accelerated Pathways can help you pursue your degree, schedule some time to talk with our team.
 Madison, Irene, and the whole Admissions team would love to tell you more about how we can help your college dreams come true.

 If Shelbie has a cup of tea, a good book, or a deep conversation, she is a happy camper.
 With a background in accounting, classical music, and blogging, she believes learning is one of life's greatest adventures.